Banking options in Spilsby ahead of closure of last bank in Spilsby

 It is expected a limited number of services will be available over the counter at the Post Office.

-Lincolnshire Co-op in Post Office Lane has installed a cashpoinr.
+Lincolnshire Co-op in Post Office Lane has installed a cashpoint.
 At the moment Lloyds have scheduled a mobile banking service for the Post Office Lane Car Park on Tuesdays and Thursdays.

 Tomorrow's drop-in session at the Library takes place from 10am to 12 noon.
 Representatives of Lloyds and the Post Office at Total News will be present to discuss options.
 Advice will also be given on how to bank online using the library computers.